DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 EAL in a Linux-userland Execution Environment
 ---------------------------------------------

-In a Linux user space environment, the Intel® DPDK application runs as a user-space application using the pthread library.
+In a Linux user space environment, the DPDK application runs as a user-space application using the pthread library.
 PCI information about devices and address space is discovered through the /sys kernel interface and through a module called igb_uio.
 Refer to the UIO: User-space drivers documentation in the Linux kernel.
 This memory is mmap'd in the application.

 The EAL performs physical memory allocation using mmap() in hugetlbfs (using huge page sizes to increase performance).
-This memory is exposed to Intel® DPDK service layers such as the :ref:`Mempool Library <Mempool_Library>`.
+This memory is exposed to DPDK service layers such as the :ref:`Mempool Library <Mempool_Library>`.

-At this point, the Intel® DPDK services layer will be initialized, then through pthread setaffinity calls, each execution unit will be assigned to a specific logical core to run as a user-level thread.
+At this point, the DPDK services layer will be initialized, then through pthread setaffinity calls, each execution unit will be assigned to a specific logical core to run as a user-level thread.

 The time reference is provided by the CPU Time-Stamp Counter (TSC) or by the HPET kernel API through a mmap() call.